LoneMenace/cinesense/README.md

 - The model is trained only on **English-language IMDb reviews**
 - Words not present in the training vocabulary are ignored
 - Mixed or neutral input may result in lower confidence scores

-These behaviors are visible in the application output.

 ---